bhisaac/5eFP/5eFP-SRD.md

 ### Protection (Reaction)

 When a creature you can see attacks a target other than you that is within 1 square of you, you can discard your reaction to impose disadvantage on the attack roll.
 You must be wielding a shield.

-## Gathering

-### Herbalism Kit

-You gain trade goods (herbs) when you gather.
-You have an herbalism bag that holds up to 4 trade goods (herbs) without counting against your equipment slots.
-When you complete a rest or a round of downtime, you may discard 2 trade goods (herbs) to gain a healing potion.

-## Prospecting

-You gain trade goods (ore) or trade goods (stone) when you gather.
-You have a prospecting bag that holds any combination of up to 4 trade goods (ore) or trade goods (stone) without counting against your equipment slots.
-At the end of a downtime round, you can discard two trade goods (ore) to gain one trade goods (metal bar) or discard two trade goods (stone) to gain one trade goods (gems).

 ## Tools